as-ajitsingh/gpns/README.md

 ## Setup
 1. `yarn install` to get all the dependencies
-2. `docker compose up` to run containers in local, needs docker to be installed
+2. `docker compose up -d` to run containers in local, needs docker to be installed
-3. `yarn migrate:run` to instantiate database
+3. `yarn migration:run` to instantiate database
 4. `yarn seed` to insert basic data like super admin, contractors, currency and countries
 5. `yarn start` to run the service